-Anthropogenic activities, such as the disorderly growth of urban centers, industrialization and the inadequate disposal of domestic and industrial effluents into watercourses, are the main factors responsible for poor water quality (FOLLMAN et a/2018; MENDES et a/2020; VISCARDI et a/2020).
-In addition, changes in land use and occupation, such as riparian forest fragmentation, wetland alteration and agricultural expansion with large areas of monoculture and pastures, associated with the indiscriminate use of agrochemicals, also have great impacts on water systems (MERLO et a/2011; KIELING-RUBIO et a/2015; BIANCHI et a/2017).
-These environmental losses compromise the health of ecosystems and all organisms at various levels of biological organization, from molecular to community, including humans (ALVES et a/2014; PAUL et a/2021).
+Anthropogenic activities, such as the disorderly growth of urban centers, industrialization and the inadequate disposal of domestic and industrial effluents into watercourses, are the main factors responsible for poor water quality (FOLLMAN et al 2018; MENDES et al 2020; VISCARDI et al 2020).
+In addition, changes in land use and occupation, such as riparian forest fragmentation, wetland alteration and agricultural expansion with large areas of monoculture and pastures, associated with the indiscriminate use of agrochemicals, also have great impacts on water systems (MERLO et al 2011; KIELING-RUBIO et al 2015; BIANCHI et al 2017).
+These environmental losses compromise the health of ecosystems and all organisms at various levels of biological organization, from molecular to community, including humans (ALVES et al 2014; PAUL et al 2021).